caiofp27/task-time-manager/README.md

 - Edit active tasks;
 - Undo done tasks;
 - Delete;
-- Start and stop the timer of each task.
+- Start and stop the timer of each task;
+- See the total time spent on all done tasks.

 ## If you want to fork